sillito/websystems/materials/requests.markdown

 ## Exercise

-The goal if this exercise is to learn how to send HTTP requests programatically, by building a simple command line tool that performs Google searches and displays the results.
+The goal of this exercise is to learn how to send HTTP requests programatically, by building a simple command line tool that performs Google searches and displays the results.
 Here is how the tool should work:

 	> node search.js term1 term2 ...
 	1. title